Contraceptive Counseling in Chula Vista, CA

 Which Birth Control Method is Best for You?

 Today, there are many options as it relates to birth control.
 To select the one that is best suited to your needs and those of your partner, you should consult Kamali OBGYN.
 As a board-certified OBGYN, Dr. Kamali can thoroughly discuss all of your birth control options and answer all of your questions.
-Call (619) 271-2700 to schedule an appointment at our OBGYN Office in Chula Vista, CA today!
+Please call (619) 271-2700 to schedule an appointment at our OBGYN Office in Chula Vista, CA today!

 Birth Control Pills